mculig/TemtemTracker/Readme.md

 * spotXRGB

-The application has been tested to work at 3840x2160, 1920x1080 and 1600x900 resolutions without the need to modify the spot locations in the config file.
+The application has been tested to work at common 16:9 and 16:10 resolutions in windowed, borderless and fullscreen mode without the need to modify the spot locations in the config file.

 The OCR Frames location and dimensions are determined by the values: